Professional Pilot Training

 What kind of psychological tests are performed?

 Patria uses professional screening and selection methods through our Selection Psychologist, who personally tests our students.
-Computer aided testing software is used during the test among other devices.
-The candidate can’t prepare for these tests in any way.
+Computer-aided testing software is used during the test among other devices.
+The candidate cannot prepare for these tests in any way.

 Why are psychological tests mandatory?

-Becoming a professional pilot requires certain personal capabilities and skills, which unfortunately not everybody possesses.
+Becoming a professional pilot requires certain personal capabilities and skills.
 Therefore, even if you are motivated to become a pilot, we will run our tests to all cadets to make sure that your personal knowledge, skills and aptitude is up to the task of becoming a professional pilot and a Commander of an aircraft.

 Studying is very demanding and without the right qualifications, it will be a challenge to pass all exams and practical tests.